 • Report Distribution.
 Reports will be released based on the timeline of individual schools, often in alignment with the submission of grades.
 Instructors and departments will be notified of reports available in Watermark.

 • SACES.
-The Student Accessible Course Evaluation System will continue as a searchable platform in Watermark for participating schools.
-The Office of Assessment will update the database each term before Shopping Carts open.
+The Student Accessible Course Evaluation System (SACES) is a searchable platform in Watermark for participating schools.
+The Office of University Assessment will update the database each term before Shopping Carts open.
 SACES policies are decided independently by each school.
 Instructors teaching courses under Trinity College, Nicholas School of the Environment, and Pratt School of Engineering will have an opportunity to opt out of sharing results with students.
 If desired, an opt-out for a particular course must submitted via the SACES selection form by the deadline, which will be communicated with reminders each term.
 Late requests to opt out will not be approved.